-I know I know, it is the day before Thanksgiving and all you can think about is Turkey and Mashed Potatoes.
-But I promised this blog post is just two good to wait a whole extra week!
+I know, I know.
+It’s the day before Thanksgiving, and all you can think about is turkey and mashed potatoes.
+But I promised this blog post is just too good to wait a whole extra week!
 I am bringing another incredible vendor onto the blog to talk all about hair and makeup on your wedding day!
-Kate and I met a couple months back at a wedding in September, and instantly hit it off.
-She is just the sweetest, and I am so excited to have her featured on the blog!
+Kate and I met a couple months ago at a wedding in September and instantly hit it off.
+She is just the sweetest, and I am so excited to have her featured on my blog!
 Not only does she have some amazing content and tips for you all, but she also is incredible at what she does in the wedding industry!

 I highly recommend this gem!!

 Kate is the owner of Studio 8 Salon and Spa and has been doing hair and makeup for over eight years.
 She greatly enjoys being a part of the thriving bridal industry that puts her front row for so many women’s most special day.
 Below is a look at some of the most frequently asked questions from Kate’s bridal clients.

 So, I know time with family is just around the corner.
 But trust me, I am the biggest family girl!
 I am so excited to hug everyone, and play ALL the card games!
 But that shows how amazing this post is, if I’m saying to take the time to read through it.
 Especially if you are a bride-to-be!
 I hope you all have a fantastic Thanksgiving Day!

 When should I wash my hair?